CAP: Evaluation of Persuasive and Creative Image Generation: Results

-\textbf{T2I models struggle with implicit text inputs in image generation.} In Table~\ref{tab:creativity_alignment} and \ref{tab:alignment} the CITE scores for generated images with $AR_m$ input text (i.e. $I_{AR}$) are lower than those for $I_{real}$ by 0.05 and 0.17 for commercial and PSA advertisements, respectively, indicating a performance gap in T2I models when handling implicit text inputs.
-Comparing $I_{AR}$ and $I_{LLM}$ in Table~\ref{tab:alignment} shows that using a simple approach of first generating descriptions with an LLM for what an ad with this message should contain, and then using the description as T2I input, improves the alignment of the generated images with $AR_m$ by 0.03 (6\%), and 0.11 (34\%) on Commercial and PSA advertisements respectively.
+\textbf{T2I models struggle with implicit text inputs in image generation.} In Table~\ref{tab:creativity_alignment}, we compare $I_{AR}$ and $I_{LLM}$ using different choices of: (1) MLLM for image description, (2) LLMs for computing AIM, (3) text-to-image models, and (4) LLMs for message expansion (resulting in different $I_{LLM}$).
+The table shows that using a simple approach of first generating descriptions with an LLM for what an ad with this message should contain, and then using the description as T2I input, improves the alignment of the generated images with $AR_m$.
+Within each group of results ($I_{AR}$, $I_{LLAMA3}$ and $I_{QwenLM}$), the best AIM result is always from one of the LLMs.
+In most cases, $I_{QwenLM}$ outperforms $I_{LLAMA3}$.
+Results are not significantly different using the different MLLMs (InternVL and QwenVL) and for different evaluation LLMs (LLAMA3 and QwenLM).
+T2I methods AuraFlow and FLUX also have similar performance, with FLUX having an edge in some cases (e.g. PSAs using $I_{AR}$ with InternVL for MLLM).